 RMM plays a key role in Simple Network Management Protocol (SNMP) monitoring, particularly by focusing on producing a single alert in place of the many tickets that previously used to be generated for a single point of failure, which ultimately used to cause loss of time, for users and also for IT teams.

-For any enterprise, RMM plays a significant role in backup monitoring.
+For any enterprise, RMM ((Remote Monitoring and Management)) plays a significant role in backup monitoring.
 It helps check backup status in-house and also for third parties' IT infrastructure.
 This helps in reducing the occurrence of errors that happen in relation to backup management and also helps in disaster recovery.

 Organizations are presently dependent on the cloud technology, considered to be an efficient kind of cloud management that is vital to any company's success and smooth working.
 A good RMM product is capable of helping a company cover varied aspects of cloud management- migration to the cloud, managing data etc.